Question: How big is the Invisible Web?

 than the Web content found with general search engine queries.
 According to Bright Planet

-, a search organization specializing in Deep Web content extraction, the Deep Web contains nearly 550 billion individual documents compared to the one billion of the surface Web.
+, a search organization specializing in Invisible Web content extraction, the Invisible Web contains nearly 550 billion individual documents compared to the one billion of the surface Web.

 The major search engines - Google, Yahoo, Ask, Bing - don't bring back all the "hidden" content in a typical search, simply because they can't see that content without specialized search parameters and/or search expertise.